Movie Review: "Annabelle: Creation"

 Con: Dumb Decisions (-5pts)

-My major issue with this movie is that the entire plot relies on the characters making terrible decisions over and over again.
-You will be watching this film and wondering why on earth these characters are making these decisions.
-If it were just the kids making these decisions, I would be annoyed but would understand the writing.
-When the adults are making terrible decisions left and right, that is when the writing starts to feel lazy.
-A great horror film comes from the audience being able to put themselces in the character's shoes.
-If a film's plot hinges on the stupidity of its characters, it can take the audience out of the character's shoes leave them less scared.
+My major issue with this movie was that the entire plot relied on characters making terrible decisions over and over again.
+You will be watching this film and wondering why on earth these characters were making these decisions.
+If it were just the kids making these decisions, I would be annoyed, but would understand the logic of it.
+However, the adults were making terrible decisions left and right, that was where the writing started to feel lazy.
+A great horror story comes from the audience being able to put themselves in the character's shoes.
+If a film's plot hinges on the stupidity of its characters, it can take the audience out of the movie, and that was what kept happening here.

 Grade: B- (81pts)

-Annabelle: Creation is a decent horror movie with some great young actors and some great scares.
-The scares in this movie are intense, and they allow the audience the ability to sit in the fear and anticipation.
-The two young actresses (Lulu Wilson and Talitha Bateman) give great performances that preserve the audience's interest during the intense moments.
-This movie also does a great job of connecting this film with the 2014's Annabelle in a way that made sense, rather than a lazy overwrite.
+Annabelle: Creation was a decent horror movie with some great young actors and some great scares.
+The scares in this movie were intense and suspenseful, and they allowed the audience to sit in the fear and anticipation.
+The two young actresses (Lulu Wilson and Talitha Bateman) gave great performances that preserved the audience's interest during both the intense moments and the slower ones.
+This movie also did a great job of connecting this film with the 2014's Annabelle in a way that made sense, rather than a lazy overwrite.

-This movie's issues stem from its plot relying too heavily on all of the character's poor decision making.
-It seems every bad thing that happens is a direct result of someone doing something incredibly dumb.
-The movie also uses child possession as a major plot point.
-Child possession is creepy but is also an incredibly overused concept, so it did not have the impact in this movie that I think the filmmakers wanted it to have.
+This movie's issues stemmed from its plot relying too heavily on all of the character's poor decision making.
+It seemed every bad thing that happened was a direct result of someone doing something incredibly dumb.
+The filmmakers also used child possession as a major plot point.
+Child possession is creepy, but has also been an incredibly overused concept, so it did not have the impact in this movie that I think the filmmakers wanted it to have.
 The movie had some problems, but it was a decent horror movie.